-Live chat is currently available for people affected by crime in London, England only.
+Live chat is currently available for people affected by crime in Lancashire, London, Humberside, South Yorkshire and West Yorkshire in England only.

 When you’re ready to talk to one of our trained supporters, use the ‘chat now’ button at the bottom right of the screen to start.
 You'll need to be using an up-to-date internet browser to use live chat.

-Live chat is available from 9am to 5pm Monday to Friday (not including bank holidays) within London only.
-If the service is offline or busy, or if you are outside of London, you can:
+Live chat is available from 9am to 5pm Monday to Friday (not including bank holidays) in Lancashire, London, Humberside, South Yorkshire and West Yorkshire.
+If the service is offline or busy, or if you are outside of these areas, you can:

-Our live chat service is available for people affected by crime in London, and gives you the chance to talk to our trained supporters online and in confidence.
+Our live chat service is available for people affected by crime in London, Humberside and South Yorkshire.
+It gives you the chance to talk to our trained supporters online and in confidence.
 We want you to have the best possible experience, so we’ve come up with a few ‘house rules’ to let you know what you can expect, and how we can help.

 What you can expect from us

 - You’ll have the opportunity to talk online safely and in confidence, and to choose what you tell us.

 - You’ll be able to get support regardless of the type of crime you have experienced, when it happened or whether or not it has been reported to the police.